aaronjensen/software-development/README.md

 ## Notifications

+If you would like to be notified when new articles are posted, subscribe to [this discussion](https://github.com/aaronjensen/software-development/discussions/8).

-If you would like to be notified of new articles:
+Alternatively, if you would like to be notified when new articles are posted and of new comments on any article:

 1. Click **Watch**
 2. Click **Custom**